-Your doctor can use your cholesterol levels to know if you are risk of having a stroke or heart problem over the next ten years.
-Furthermore, your doctor can come up with a proactive game plan to helping you reduce your cholesterol if it needs to be reduced.
+Your doctor can use your cholesterol levels to know if you are at risk of having a stroke or heart problems over the next ten years.
+As an added benefit, your doctor can come up with a proactive game plan to helping you reduce your cholesterol if it needs to be reduced.

 Here are several methods on how to lower cholesterol.
-The good news is that if your LDL is higher than what is healthy, these are easy measures to take that can quickly lower LDL levels.
+The good news is that if your LDL is higher than what is healthy, there are easy measures to take which can quickly lower LDL levels.
 The results in LDL reduction can be seen in as early as 6 weeks.

 - Avoid saturated fat

 - Fruits – apples, berries, oranges, pears, tomatoes, grapes

 - Vegetables – zucchini, kale, eggplant, squash, celery, leafy greens, bell peppers, broccoli, cauliflower

 - Some dairy products – Dairy is a great source of calcium, but lower fat and non-fat options are better than the regular version.
 Some examples include milk, cottage cheese, yogurt, cheese and sour cream.

 - Meats, poultry, fish, tofu – Choose lean options of each of these.